diasurgical/devilutionX/README.md

 - `-DBINARY_RELEASE=ON` changed build type to release and optimize for distribution.
 - `-DNONET=ON` disable network support, this also removes the need for the ASIO and Sodium.
 - `-DUSE_SDL1=ON` build for SDL v1 instead of v2, not all features are supported under SDL v1, notably upscaling.
-- `-DSPAWN=ON` build the shareware version, using spawn.mpq from the original shareware; which can still be [downloaded](http://ftp.blizzard.com/pub/demos/diablosw.exe) for free.
 - `-DCMAKE_TOOLCHAIN_FILE=../CMake/32bit.cmake` generate 32bit builds on 64bit platforms (remember to use the `linux32` command if on Linux).
 - `-DCROSS_PREFIX=/path/to/prefix` set the path to the `i686-w64-mingw32` directory.
 - `-DHELLFIRE=ON` build Hellfire version